 HRM Council is currently working through the budget for 2021/22.
-This budget will be developed through March and April 2021, and will be ratified by HRM Council in May 2021.
+This budget will be developed through the end of April 2021, and will be ratified by HRM Council in May 2021.
 The schedule of budget meetings is below.

 I plan to document this process as we go through it, including some of the more challenging decisions that we make.